insight-out/security-concept/docs/contents/usecases/login.rst

 3. decryption and validation of key and secret:
    * ``encryptedPrivateKey`` gets decrypted with the users password.
    * ``encryptedSecret`` gets decrypted with the ``privateKey``.

-4. let the test.box know that the session is now considered secured.
+As a final step, the client requests a :ref:`processes-session-challenge` to validate the private key.